jihoo-o/ketchup/README.md

 # Catch-up Bot

-STAY IN SYNC with Catch-Up Bot!
+STAY IN SYNC with Catch-Up Bot.
 This bot is built using the Clova API, effortlessly summarize missed meeting points on Slack, making catch-ups a breeze for seamless team collaboration.

-# Installing
+# Installing(not supported yet)

 1. Clone the project